treemagnet/box01/README.md

 box01
 =================

 Draw a square using the Jade Robot.
-Move Forwards and Turn Right and repeat Four Times.
+Move Forwards for one second, then Turn Right for one second, repeat these two actions four times before stopping.

 ### Project Information
 ```